redhat-na-ssa/demo-ai-gitops-catalog/demos/rhoai-minimal/NOTES.md

 ## Data Science Pipelines

-- [ ] Do they really work?
-Maybe, Sometimes, No
 - [ ] Pipelines are stored in the mariadb instance instead of cluster resources like a CR
   - Table `run_details` contains field `WorkflowSpecManifest` contains `PipelineRun`
 - [ ] `mariadb-pipelines-definition` Deployment sets env var `MYSQL_ALLOW_EMPTY_PASSWORD=true` (Security: Data Exposure)